 All Option 11C patch files exist in the Global Patch Database.
 All patch files for the 11C should be placed in the following directory: c:/u/patch.

 There are 5 ways to get a patch file into this directory.

-- 1 Patches can be downloaded to the switch by FTP over an ethernet connection. - 2 Patches can be downloaded to the switch by FTP over a serial line using SLIP. - 3 Patches can be downloaded to the switch by FTP over a serial line using PPP. - 4 Program the patch file onto a PCMCIA card.
-Install the PCMCIA card in drive a.
-In pdt copy the patch file from the PCMCIA card to the c drive. e.g.: cp a:newpatch.p c:/u/patch/newpatch.p - 5 Patches can be downloaded to the switch using XMODEM file transfer over a serial line.
+- 1 Patches can be downloaded to the switch by FTP over an Ethernet connection. - 2 Patches can be downloaded to the switch by FTP over a serial line using SLIP. - 3 Patches can be downloaded to the switch by FTP over a serial line using PPP. - 4 Program the patch file onto a PCMCIA card.
+Install the PCMCIA card in drive A:.
+In pdt, copy the patch file from the PCMCIA card to the C: drive.

+For example, cp a:newpatch.p c:/u/patch/newpatch.p

+5 Patches can be downloaded to the switch using XMODEM file transfer over a serial line.